His strained voice called to us from the only bedroom in the basement apartment. “Kids, come in here. I have something to tell you.”

 “He does not have AIDS!
 I would know if he did!”

 “Yes he does, Crystal.
 I overheard my dad talking to your mom about it.”

 “I don’t believe you.
 You’re lying!”

 In that moment, in that small room with my dad, it started to become real.
 Fear flamed in my chest and I ran.
-I didn’t want to hear what my dad had to say, didn’t want him to know that I knew already, and most of all I didn’t want my step-sister’s words to be true.
+I didn’t want to hear what my dad had to say, didn’t want him to know that I knew already, and most of all I didn’t want the words step-sister had said to be true.

 My dad’s courage had left him when I ran out the door and he said nothing of what he had been about to tell us.
 We ate lunch instead and the day continued as normal.
 Life went on for a little while.

-My siblings and I pretended (or forgot) that the breakdown had never happened.
+My siblings and I pretended (or forgot) about that breakdown.
 It was a shock to us when our dad died some time later, and we believed it when we were told that his death was due to meningitis and encephalitis.
 We knew nothing of the big secret that made such an impact on the trajectory of our lives.
 It was years before we were told the truth.
 Even then, we were sworn to secrecy.

 I don’t keep secrets anymore.
 My dad has every right to cry, but so did we.